wstchhwp/YOLO-Q/README.md

 - The official weights of `yolo-fastestV2` and `nanodet-plus` trained with stretched(do not keep aspect ratio) images.
 - The weights of `nanodet-plus` is compatible with stretching and kepping ratio images.
 - The weights of `yolo-fastestV2` support stretching image only, or the prefermance will decline.
+- I can't export `yolov5-lite-c` to engine file normally in my environment(cuda10.2, there is a issue about `cublas`), `trtexec --onnx=*.onnx --saveEngine=*.engine --tacticSources=-cublasLt,+cublas --workspace=2048 --fp16` command can generate an engine file, but can't get any detections.

 ## Reference
 - [https://github.com/ultralytics/yolov5](https://github.com/ultralytics/yolov5)